 Effective July 1, 2006, PBGC amended its regulations to require that annual premium filings be made electronically (71 FR 31077, June 1, 2006).
 (Exemptions from the e-filing requirement may be granted for good cause in appropriate circumstances.)
-For PBGC's premium processing systems to work effectively and efficiently, information must be received in an electronic format compatible with those systems; the burden of reformatting information received on paper or in other incompatible formats is significant, and the reformatting process gives rise to data errors.
-The premium payment regulation as amended by this rule therefore provides explicitly that, in the absence of an exemption, premium filing on paper or in any other manner other than the prescribed electronic filing method does not satisfy the requirement to file.
-Thus, a penalty under ERISA section 4071 may be assessed for the period from the due date of the premium filing until it is made electronically, even if a timely paper filing is made.
+In order for PBGC's premium processing systems to work effectively and efficiently, information must be received in an electronic format compatible with those systems; the burden of reformatting information received on paper or in other incompatible formats is significant, and the reformatting process gives rise to data errors.
+PBGC therefore proposes to provide explicitly in the premium payment regulation that, in the absence of an exemption, premium filing on paper or in any other manner other than the prescribed electronic filing method does not satisfy the requirement to file.
+Thus, a penalty under ERISA section 4071 could be assessed for the period from the due date of the premium filing until it was made electronically, even if a timely paper filing was made.